Skip to contents

 wrap_width_leg

-Number of characters before going to the line for the labels of the categories of quali_var.
+Number of characters before going to the line for the labels of quali_var.
 Default is 25.

 legend_ncol

-Number of colomns in the legend.
+Number of columns in the legend.
 Default is 4.

 title